 “If you let me.”

 “I would,” I say.
 I rub my toe into the dirt.
-My shoes are scuffed and no longer white but they’re still my favorite shoes.
+My shoes are scuffed and no longer white.
 “I like animals.
 I don’t like vanilla or fudge or butterscotch.
 I like things that are alive.”

 “Well,” Gogo says.
 She puts her hands on her hips.
 She closes her eyes.
 A car passes on the street, headlights shine bright pushing across her face and her hair.
 But with her eyes closed the lights can’t find anywhere to rest and they move on and disappear into the black tar of the pavement.
-“We’re supposed to become part of each other’s lives,” she says again.
 “That’s what being in love is all about.”

 “Me and you?”

 We walk back to my house.
-Cars on the street.
-Engines cough, tires screech and then gone again.
+Cars on the street, engines cough, tires screech and then gone again.
 We walk back to my house holding hands.
 Pop is sleeping on the couch and mom is gone at work.
 The stairs don’t creak because I know where to step.
-My room smells like breakfast because I make breakfast for myself and eat it there every morning.
+My room smells like eggs and toast because I make breakfast for myself and eat it every morning on the bed.
 Gogo smiles at me and breathes in my ear.
 The mirror has a crack in it from when I slipped and fell and hit my head.
 We stand together and look at each other side-by-side.
 Even with a crack running through us we still look beautiful and strong.

 Gogo smiles.
 The lights flicker from the light on my ceiling.
 The fan is spinning in slow circles.
-I can hear pop snoring on the couch downstairs.
+We can hear pop snoring on the couch.
 It’s quiet now that the neighbors from downstairs are gone and they aren’t coming back.
 Mom gave them five dollars before they left because it’s almost Christmas and they don’t have anywhere to go.
 But five dollars isn’t going to do much for a family standing outside in the cold.